FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 extension builder preserves your changes, even if you then rename models or properties in the modeler.

-The ExtensionBuilder is NOT intended to do TYPO3 CMS specific stuff, like extending pages or custom content elements, as the the old kickstarter.
-It focuses on extensions development in a sense of `Domain Driven Design <https://de.wikipedia.org/wiki/Domain-Driven_Design>`_
+The Extension Builder is NOT intended to do TYPO3 CMS specific stuff, like extending pages or custom content elements, as the old kickstarter has done it.
+It focuses on extension development in a sense of `Domain Driven Design <https://de.wikipedia.org/wiki/Domain-Driven_Design>`_

 .. _screenshots: